 - Dinner: peanuts, animal crackers, yogurt raisins

-If you are like me and want a few more calories/snacks, you can add the following.
+If you are like me and want a few more calories/snacks, you can add the following products.
 You may only want to add some to your adult kits and keep the kids’ kits smaller, or you may add the candy to the kids, but not the adults, etc., etc.:

 - An additional bag of nuts per day: Adds 170 calories per day, $0.96 additional cost per kit

 - Three additional Slim Jims per day: Adds 130 calories per day, $0.96 additional cost per kit

 - Six pieces of chewy candy per day: Adds 130 calories per day, $0.37 additional cost per kit

 - One pantry can Peach Drink for three people: Adds 306 calories per day, and LOTS of vitamins.
 Enough for one cup peach drink at each meal per person. $2.66 additional cost per kit.

-So, for my family of six, I would purchase the basic $11.86 kit for everyone, add the nuts and candy for everyone and two pantry cans Peach Drink.
+So, for my family of six, I would purchase the basic $11.86 kit for everyone, add the nuts and candy for everyone, and two pantry cans of Peach Drink.
 My total cost would be $100.86 or $16.81 per kit ($1.87 per meal).
 Total calories per day per person would be 2236 per day!

 The Best 72-Hour Food Kit Products: Where to Buy/Prices